garden-io/garden/docs/reference/commands.md

             # The names of any services that this service depends on at runtime, and the names of any tasks that
             # should be executed before this service is deployed.
+            # You may also depend on Deploy and Run actions, but please note that you cannot reference those actions
+            # in template strings.
             dependencies:

             # Set this to `true` to disable the service.
 You can use this with conditional template strings to